nfdi4plants/ARC-specification/ARC specification.md

 A workbook MUST contain a single assay that can be organized in one or many worksheets.
 Worksheets MUST be named uniquely within the same workbook.
 A worksheet named study MUST store the STUDY ASSAYS section defined on investigation-level of the ISA model that is duplicated in the isa.investigation.xlsx.
 Additional worksheets MUST contain table object with fields organized on a per-row basis.
 The first row MUST be used for column headers.
 Comments or axillary information MAY be stored alongside with table objects in a worksheet.
 A ´Source´ MUST be indicated with the column heading ´Source Name´.
 Every table object MUST define at least one source per row.
 A Sample MUST be indicated with the column heading Sample Name.
 The source sample relation MUST follow a unique path in directed acyclic graph, but MAY distributed across different worksheets.

 Notes:
-  - It RECOMMENDED to order worksheets according to the source sample relation for readability.
+  - It is RECOMMENDED to order worksheets according to the source sample relation for readability.

 ## Shareable and Publishable ARCs
 ARCs can be shared in any state.
 They are considered *publishable* (e.g. for the purpose of minting a DOI) when fulfilling the following conditions: